 No More Non-Compliance!

-The South African Revenue Service (SARS) has released a new alert informing taxpayers about its approach to penalties for non-compliance in the coming income tax season.
+The South African Revenue Service (SARS) has released a new alert informing taxpayers about its approach to penalties for non-compliance in the coming season.
 Termed as Interpretation Note 129 (INR129), this alert aims to clarify the meaning of “maximum tax rate applicable to the taxpayer,” as referenced in the Tax Administration Act.

 What To Know About INR129